jpgonzalezra/juggler/README.md

 ![Juggler](images/juggler.webp)

-Juggler is an RPC alloy provider wrapper designed to balance requests across multiple alloy providers.
-It manages failures, desynchronizations, and timeouts, ensuring that requests are not sent to problematic nodes until they recover.
+Juggler is an alloy-provider "custom" wrapper designed to balance multiple alloy-provider.
+It manages failures, timeouts, etc, ensuring that requests are not sent to problematic provider until they recover.
 This solution is ideal for handling the cost and complexity of maintaining Ethereum nodes, providing an efficient and resilient method for load balancing between nodes.

+alloy-provider: Interface with an Ethereum blockchain.

 ## Project Status